 JD(U) raises questions on govt allowing EU delegation visit to Kashmir

 "There are several contradictions in the visit.
 On the one hand India is against internationalising the issue but on the other hand we have allowed a visit by these parliamentarians in their personal capacity.
 Was it an appropriate time?
 What is the criteria for selecting these members," he asked.
-Varma said the government should take steps to normalise Kashmir at the earliest.
+Varma also said the EU delegation visited Kashmir when Indian lawmakers were unable to do so.
+He said the government should take steps to normalise Kashmir at the earliest.

 Speaking at the press conference, which was held after the party's national council ratified Bihar Chief Minister Nitish Kumar's reelection as its president for another term, JD(U) spokesperson K C Tyagi underlined his party's differences with the BJP over a host of issues but added there is no row between the two Bihar allies.
 Tyagi also spoke against demands made by several BJP leaders for a National Register of Citizens, as being done in Assam, in Bihar.